Allfeat/docs/docs/validator-node/running-as-validator.md

 # Running Your Node as a Validator on Allfeat

-After initializing your node as detailed in the [Initializing a Validator Node on Allfeat](initializing.md) section, you're ready to start your journey as a validator.
+After initializing your node as detailed in the [Initializing a Validator Node on Allfeat (prerequisites)](prerequisites.md) section, you're ready to start your journey as a validator.
 This guide will walk you through running your node as a validator and joining the Allfeat validator set.

 ## Prerequisites

 Ensure that your node has been:

-- Initialized with the latest genesis file.
-- Configured with the necessary validator keys.
+- Configured with the necessary validator keys. ([here](prerequisites.md))

 ## Starting Your Validator Node